Answers to your most frequently asked questions about coronavirus disease 2019 (COVID-19)

 At present, there is no specific treatment or vaccine for COVID-19.
 If you become infected, you will receive supportive care to help relieve symptoms.
 You can help prevent the spread of the virus by following the steps listed on the CDC’s What to Do if You Are Sick page.OR

-Until there are more answers, you are advised to follow good prevention practices, including:
+You are advised to follow good prevention practices, including:

 - Avoid touching your eyes, nose and mouth with unwashed hands.